hhd-dev/hhd/readme.md

     - Short press makes steam deck sleep
     - Long press opens steam power menu

+*Upcoming v0.2 Features*
+- Hiding the original xbox controller!
+- HTTP based Configuration
+  - Right now, functionality can be tweaked through config files
+    - Not ideal for a portable device
+  - An HTTP daemon and a plugin system will allow safe, polkit based access to hardware configuration.
+  - Profiles will allow swapping configuration per game.

 *Planned Features (in that order)*:
+- Evdev device emulation
+  - No weird glyphs
+  - But partial gyro and back button support
 - Steam Deck controller emulation
   - No weird glyphs
 - TDP Plugin (Legion Go)
   - Will provide parity with Legion Space, hardware is already reverse engineered
-- d-Bus based Configuration
-  - Right now, functionality can be tweaked through config files
-    - Not ideal for a portable device
-  - A d-Bus daemon and a plugin system will allow safe, polkit based access to hardware configuration.
 - High-end Over/Downclocking Utility for Ryzen processors
   - By hooking into the manufacturer ACPI API of the Ryzen platform, it will expose all TDP related parameters manufacturers have access to